Annamarie2019/deposit/depositing-to-an-exchange.md

 const receivingAddress = "0x947c76694491d3fD67a73688003c4d36C8780A97";

 web3.eth.subscribe("pendingTransactions")
+// When a new transaction hash is received...
 .on("data", async (transactionHash) => {
-    // New transaction hash received.
     // Retrieve the actual transaction.
     let tx = await web3.eth.getTransaction(transactionHash);
     // If it is directed to our address...